Bartosz95/Bartosz95/README.md

 ## TL;DR

-I started my journey from Embedded Programming.
+I started my career as a software engineer in 2014.
+During this time I created lots of projects in many programming languages.
+First I've learned embedded C and C++.
-First I created my programs in C in STM32 Microcontrollers.
+I created many programs on STM32 Microcontrollers and in Qt.
-I build line follower robots and use the PID algorithm to control it.

-Then I learned C++ most of the time I created console apps but I also built some in Qt.
+The biggest project was a line follower robot which was self-controlled by a PID algorithm or it could be controlled remotely by bluetooth.

-Next I started learning Java.
+Next I started learning high-level programming languages.
+My first choice was Java.
-I've written a few projects in it.
-Some of them were written in JavaFX and some in Spring.
+I've written a few desktop applications in JavaFX and then I started to learn web developing in Spring.
-That time I decided to choose a web developer path.

 I had a short episode with PHP that time.

-Next I started learning Python.
-I created Neutral Network by TensorFlow, programming on Raspberry PI and building some web apps in Flask.
+When I was learning Spring I started learning Python parallel.
+I created a Neutral Network with TensorFlow, and to create some apps on Raspberry PI.
+I've also built web apps in Flask.

-Nowadays I focus on work with NodeJS, React and Kubernetes and it gives me a lot of satisfaction.
+Nowadays I focus on NodeJS, React and Kubernetes.
+It's given me a lot of satisfaction since 2019 and I want to stay longer with these technologies.

 | Check few of my projects below | |
 | --- | --- |